HackYourFuture/Node.js/week3/LESSONPLAN.md

 # !!!IMPORTANT!!!

-Ask students to prepare for databse course aby installing mySQL.
+Ask students to prepare for database course by installing mySQL.